InformaticsMatters/jchem-demo-project/README.md

 * cxnMavenPassword
 * cxnMavenRepositoryUrl

-Instructions for this can be found [here](https://docs.chemaxon.com/display/docs/Public+Repository#PublicRepository-HowtoCongfigureYourProject), though they are slighly garbled.
+Instructions for this can be found [here](https://docs.chemaxon.com/display/docs/Public+Repository#PublicRepository-HowtoCongfigureYourProject), though they are slightly garbled.

 Then try: